tock/tock/boards/microbit_v2/README.md

 want to check out the [Getting Started with Secure Embedded Systems](https://link.springer.com/book/10.1007/978-1-4842-7789-8) book.

 ## Troubleshooting

+In case the it fails to write, the commands below, that still use openocd, may be of help.

 ### Could not find MEM-AP to control the core